About the Program

 Through a three-course series, the Certificate offers PhD and Master's degree students the opportunity to supplement their major areas of study with courses that explore cities through a variety of disciplinary approaches.
 In particular, the Certificate emphasizes the intersection of interpretive approaches from the arts and humanities (including close reading, formal analysis, discourse analysis and the making of artistic work products) with methods from the environmental design disciplines (including spatial analysis, representation, and iterative design interventions as a means of research).

-The Certificate Program is led by Principal Investigators Jennifer Wolch, Dean of the College of Environmental Design and Anthony J. Cascardi, Dean of Arts & Humanities Division of the College of Letters & Science.
+The Certificate Program is led by Principal Investigators Jennifer Wolch, Dean Emerita of the College of Environmental Design and Anthony J. Cascardi, Dean of Arts & Humanities Division of the College of Letters & Science.

 Any UC Berkeley graduate student in good standing (GPA of 3.0 or better) may apply.
 To apply, students should send their Berkeley course transcript and their completed Graduate Application Form to the Global Urban Humanities Initiative.
 Applications are accepted twice a year during the fall and spring semesters.

 Application forms and the student handbook can be found here.